1,037 related texts · 4 related myths · Page 20 of 22

 It's part of the human condition.
 But have you ever considered that this struggle might be… a cosmic drama playing out on a miniature scale, right inside of you?
 That’s the kind of...

 Take the story of the Israelite enslavement in Egypt.
-We all know the basics, but the details… well, that’s where things get interesting.
-The Torah tells us, "They imposed upon the...
+The familiar version gives us the basics, but the details… well, that’s where things get interesting.
+The Torah tells us, "The...

-We all know about Moses, about the plagues, about the parting of the Red Sea.
-But what about the women who defied a king's cruel decree and saved countless Israelite babies?
-The To...
+The familiar version gives us about Moses, about the plagues, about the parting of the Red Sea.
+But what about the women who defied a king's cruel decree and saved countless Israel...

 The verse in question comes from (Exodus 3:15): "God said further to Moses: So shall you say to the children of Israel: The Lord, the God of your fathers, God of Abraham, God of Is...